The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Abstract

 \section{Abstract}

-We detail a construction of a symmetric monoidal structure, called the reduced tensor product, $\rt$ on the 2-category $\BTCA$ of braided tensor categories containing a fixed symmetric fusion subcategory $\cat{A}$.
+We constuct the reduced tensor product $\rt$: a symmetric monoidal structure on the 2-category $\BTCA$ of braided tensor categories containing a fixed symmetric fusion subcategory $\cat{A}$.
 The construction only depends on the braiding and monoidal structure of the categories involved.
-The main tool in the construction is an enriching procedure that is shown to give an equivalence between $\BTCA$ and a 2-category $\ZAXBT$ of so-called Drinfeld centre crossed braided tensor categories.
+The main tool in the construction is an enriching 2-functor that is shown to give an equivalence between $\BTCA$ and a 2-category $\ZAXBT$ of so-called Drinfeld centre crossed braided tensor categories.

-As an application of the reduced tensor product, we show that it gives a pairing between minimal modular extensions of braided tensor categories containing $\cat{A}$ as their transparent subcategory.
+As an application of the reduced tensor product we give a pairing between minimal modular extensions of braided tensor categories containing $\cat{A}$ as their transparent subcategory.